 You must use the correct legal name of an organization:

-- Housing—check name on lease or rent receipts
+- housing—check name on lease or rent receipts; or

 Individual